 - Exceptions to the above requirements may be made only with approval of the Provost’s Office.

-While CIE will use its best judgment in filing petitions, it does not guarantee approval of any application filed.
+While CGE will use its best judgment in filing petitions, it does not guarantee approval of any application filed.

 Traveling Inside and Outside the U.S.